ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 1. Send a studio comment indicating the language you want to translate to (for example, `Greek`).
 ![Screenshot of Scratch](/assets/img/docs/scratch-req-language.png)

-If you don't own a Scratch account, please send an email to `translation@scratchaddons.com` instead.
+**If you don't have a Scratch account**, please send an email to `translation@scratchaddons.com` instead.
 Do not create a new Scratch account just to fulfill this requirement.
-Instead, send an email to the address above.
-New scratcher accounts are ignored.
+New Scratcher accounts will be ignored.

 ### 2. Create a Transifex account
 1. Go to [Transifex open-source Sign up](https://app.transifex.com/signup/open-source/?join_org=scratch-addons&join_project=scratch-addons-extension).